aws-neuron/aws-neuron-sdk/release-notes/runtime/aws-neuronx-runtime-lib/index.rst

 New in this release
 ^^^^^^^^^^^^^^^^^^^

-* Added experimental asynchronous execution feature which can reduce latency by roughly 12% for training workloads.
+* Added beta asynchronous execution feature which can reduce latency by roughly 12% for training workloads.
 See Runtime Configuration guide for details on how to use the feature.
 * AllReduce with All-to-all communication pattern enabled for 16 ranks on TRN1/TRN1N within the instance (intranode); choice of 16 ranks is limited to NeuronCores 0-15 or 16-31.
 * Minor improvement in end-to-end execution latency after reducing the processing time required for benign error notifications.
 * Reduced notification overhead by using descriptor packing improving DMA performance for memory bound workloads by up to 25%.